Skip to main content

 What is Mindful Parenting?

-Before we delve into the ways on how to be a mindful parent, let’s start with the definition first.
-Now, what is mindful parenting, exactly?
+Before we delve into the ways to be mindful parents, let’s start with the definition.
+What is mindful parenting, exactly?

 5 Key Factors of Mindful Parenting